softwarewolves/riders/README.md

 #### Hints
 * `UserManager` raises events.
 A client can register callbacks for them.
-* A `user` reducer has already been provided for the global redux state as well as the actions it accepts.
-If `user` global state is made available through `mapStateToProps` and an dispatch function through `mapDispatchToProps` similar to, for example, `rides` and `resetRides` respectively.
+* A `user` reducer has already been provided for the global redux state as well as the actions it accepts. `user` global state can be made available through `mapStateToProps` and dispatch functions through `mapDispatchToProps` similar to, for example, `rides` and `resetRides` respectively.

 ### Step 4 - log out